ZhenyingZhu/StudyNotes/AIAndData.md

 GPT 5.2 is good at long running planning.

+The official doc is okay to be written by GPT 5.2

 ### Concept

 A model is a large mathematical function trained to understand and generate data.